 The Basics: Brian Bowman is the 43rd Mayor of the City of Winnipeg.
-He was elected in October 2014 with more than 47% of the vote.
+He was first elected in October 2014 with more than 47% of the vote.
+He was re-elected in October 2018 with 53% of the vote.
 Bowman identifies as Metis, and is the first Aboriginal mayor in the City of Winnipeg's history - and currently the only Aboriginal mayor of a large Canadian city.
-He has filed to run for re-election in the 2018 Winnipeg mayoral race.

 Background: Bowman was born and raised in Winnipeg.
 He studied history and political science at the University of Manitoba, and obtained a law degree from the University of Toronto.
 Prior to entering politics, Bowman worked as a lawyer.